purwplhaze/mist4610-_project1/README.md

 Lastly, events are any significant occurrences, like games or tournaments, associated with the team.
 The event entity captures details like the event's name, date, type (e.g., game, practice, meeting), and result.

 Overall, this football team database is designed to comprehensively represent and manage the complex interactions, activities, and components that make up a professional football team's ecosystem.
-From the individuals who play, coach, and manage, to the logistical elements of equipment and facilities, the database's entities and their interrelationships provide a structured insight into the team's operational dynamics.
+From the individuals who play, coach, and manage, to the logistical elements of equipment and facilities, the database's entities and their interrelationships provide a structured insight into the team's operations.

 ![project1_model](https://github.com/purwplhaze/mist4610_project1/assets/148249080/689f3f19-eb51-4e6c-9147-0c7bc3c6946d)